 Now that you have a broad idea of what to wear, here are just a couple other tips that will make your life easier and more comfortable.

 If you’re someone who likes to run with your phone, a great way to keep it dry is to put it in a Ziploc bag.
 Incidentally, this also works if you’re headed to the beach.
+There are plenty of rain-resistant phone armbands as well, if you you don’t mind dropping a few bucks.

 While it’s okay to run in the rain, you do not want to run in a thunderstorm.
 Be prepared to stop your run if you hear thunder or see lightning.
 Remember the two always go hand-in-hand and you don’t want to be struck by lightning.